PerryM123/memories_backend/docs/README-english.md

 ### 1. Add local domain to hosts file

-※ In my case, my hosts file is located: /etc/hosts
+※ In my case, my hosts file is located: /etc/hosts (For anything like M1 or after, it is located: /private/etc/hosts)

 ```
 127.0.0.1 local.memories.com